-The first review meeting has been held between representatives of HIS and the NHS Board.
+The first review meeting was held between representatives of HIS and the NHS Board on 16 July 2024.
 This meeting was led by a Senior Programme Advisor, HIS accompanied by the Excellence in Care Portfolio lead with the Director of Nursing and Acute Services, HR Services Manager and the Clinical Workforce Lead representing NHS Shetland.
-Due to the timing of this meeting NHS Shetland's review was based on the Quarter 3 Quarterly Report which had been previously submitted to Scottish Government.

-No issues of concern with progress were raised by either the Scottish Government or HIS representatives.
+Unfortunately due to the timing of this meeting, the Quarter 1 NHS Board report had not been through governance processes at this time and therefore the discussion focussed on the previous Quarter 3 report which had been submitted to the Scottish Government in April 2024.
+No issues of concern with progress were raised by the HIS representatives.